 Even though the video seems to offer scenes from the distant past, we see there a contemporary woman who is misunderstood, marginalized and demonized just as witches were in days of old, only today she has another name: feminist.

-Feminist exhibition "Glandula Mammae" was integrated in a permanet exposition of Pauls Stradiņš Museum of Medicine .
+Shown at exhibition "Glandula Mammae" integrated in a permanet exposition of Pauls Stradiņš Museum of Medicine .
 Curated by Jana Kukaine